 A deferred tax asset is recognized only to the extent that it is probable that future taxable profits will be available against which the asset can be utilized.
-Deferred tax assets are reduced to the extent that it is no longer probable that the related tax benefit will be realized.
+Deferred tax assets are reduced by the part which will not generate future tax economic benefit expected during the following years.